individkid/sidegeo/README.md

     * Clock -- rotate picture plane around perpendicular to pierce point
     * Scale -- grow or shrink polytope with pierce point fixed
     * Drive -- move picture plane forward or back
-  * Level -- target of Alternate/Transform click mode
+  * Target -- target of Alternate/Transform click mode
     * Plane -- target is the pierced plane
     * Polytope -- target is the pierced polytope
-    * File -- target is polytopes in the file of pierced
+    * Alternate -- target is planes in focused display
     * Session -- target is all displayed polytopes
   * Classify -- type of thing displayed in Display mode
     * Vector -- display pierce point and coplane